inspiredtomove/main-website/_pages/values.md

 - We encourage an inner focus, and monitoring of thoughts, feelings, and emotions

 ## Body Positive
-- We believe all bodies are welcomed, accepted, and celebrated
+- All bodies are welcomed, accepted, and celebrated
-- We believe self-compassion is encouraged during physical challenges
+- Self-compassion is encouraged during physical challenges
 - We believe our self-worth is not dependent on our physical ability or appearance